zoolanders/documentation/src/pages/essentials-for-yoothemepro/sources/providers/facebook.md

 ### Page Posts Query

-Fetches all posts from the Facebook Page, resolves to a list of [Page Post Type](#page-post-type).
+For each [Page Source](#page-source) a **Page Posts Query** will be created on the fly and made available as Dynamic Content option under the Facebook Group.
+It fetches the posts from the page resolving to a list of [Page Post Type](#page-post-type).

 | Setting | Default | Description |
 | ------- | ------- | ----------- |